 Our home is on a beautiful island og Engeløya in Northern Norway, opposite the Lofoten Islands.
 Here are stunning, white beaches, mountains and valleys and the sea is crystal clear with plenty of fish.
 We own a 16ft motorboat, a wooden boat, a canoe, kayaks and bikes to borrow in spring, summer and autumn.
 Skis in the winter.

 Our house is a restored, old timber house and a generous size barn where we also have a studio/gallery.
-We are in the process of developing the other part of the barn as a place to host visitors for artist residencies, artist camps and festivals.
+We have just developed the other part of the barn as a place to host visitors for artist residencies, artist camps and festivals.
 We are expanding the vegetable garden with permaculture principles and aim to become more self sufficient.